Realynx/RealynxBot/README.md

-# RealynxBot
+# RealLoaderBot
-Discord bot for realynx community server.
+The discord bot for RealLoader Community.